topfreegames/Will.IAM/README.md

 * SSO - Single Sign-On
   * SSO browser handler should save/get to/from localStorage and redirect to requester

   Client redirects to server (browser), server has token in localStorage, redirects back with stored token.
-No button clicks :) Client should be careful to not log token to other parties (e.g google analytics)
+No buttonclicks :) Client should be careful to not log token to other parties (e.g google analytics)

 ## About RBAC use cases and implementation